gradualgames/ggvm/README.md

-engine implementation from your game ROM (your soundtrack will be played as ogg, mp3 or wav files) Any casual hackers who successfully fill in your iNES header and run your game in an emulator will have wasted their time---no sound.
+engine implementation from your game ROM (your soundtrack will be played as ogg, mp3 or wav files) Any casual hackers who successfully fill in your iNES header and run your game in an emulator will have wasted their time: no sound.
 If you are using any raster effects, these, too, can be omitted from the rom and adapted by customizing GGVm instead.